The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

-Moreover, we define $b_d \vcentcolon = \bigotimes_{i = 0}^d M_{i}^{(-1)^i \binom{d}{i}}$.
+Moreover, we define $b_d \vcentcolon = \bigotimes_{i = 0}^d M_{i}^{\otimes (-1)^{d+i} \binom{d}{i}}$.
 We set $L_n$ to be the rational line bundle given by

 \end{defn} \begin{remark} $L_n$ is an element of the rational Picard group $\Pic(\Bun_{\rho}(X))\otimes \mathbb{Q}$ of the stack.
 This is what we mean by rational line bundle.
 We will henceforth omit the adjective ``rational" and refer to $L_n$ as a line bundle.
-This should not cause confusion, as all the arguments will apply to the rational Picard group in the same way as for the usual Picard group. \end{remark} $L_n$ is the restriction under the forgetful map $\Bun_{\rho}(X) \rightarrow \Coh^{tf}(X)$ of the line bundle $L_n$ on $\Coh^{tf}(X)$ defined in \cite[\S2]{torsion-freepaper}.
-See the discussion therein for more details on this family of line bundles.
+All the arguments will apply to the rational Picard group in the same way as for the usual Picard group. \end{remark} The line bundle $L_n$ is the restriction under the forgetful map $\Bun_{\rho}(X) \rightarrow \Coh^{tf}(X)$ of the line bundle $L_n$ on $\Coh^{tf}(X)$ defined in \cite[\S2]{torsion-freepaper}.

 Next, we define a rational quadratic norm on graded $\rho$-sheaves (see \cite[\S2.5, \S4.1]{torsion-freepaper} for more details on rational quadratic norms). \begin{defn} We define the rational quadratic norm $b$ on graded points of $\Bun_{\rho}(X)$ as follows.
 Let $g: \left[\Spec(K)/ \, \mathbb{G}_m \right] \rightarrow \Bun_{\rho}(X)$ be represented by a graded $\rho$-sheaf $\left(\bigoplus_{m \in \mathbb{Z}} \overline{\mathcal{F}}_m, \sigma \right)$.
 Then we set